nlenno1/find-my-meal-ms2/README.md

     - Add button to create item element with remove item button
     - Remove button on the item allows user to remove the item from the screen and the selected list
     - Item display to allow users to see items already added
+- Results title to confirm that results have been found or if an error has occurred during the API call and display process
 - Results cards displayed after searching containing;
     - Recipe title
     - Dish type
-    - Preperation time
+    - Preparation time
     - Servings
     - Health score (out of 100)
-    - Compatable Diets
+    - Compatible Diets
     - "View Recipe" button to take the user to the full details of that recipe

 recipe.html
 - Displays recipe with:
     - Recipe Image
+    - A general description of the recipe which has all links and formatting removed from it
     - A numbered Ingredients list
     - General information (displayed with bullet points) containing:
         - Servings